cypress-io/cypress-documentation/source/guides/tooling/code-coverage.md

 }
 ```

-**Tip:** you can conditionally register the endpoint only if there is a global code coverage object, and you can [exclude the middleware code from the coverage numbers](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md):
+**Tip:** you can conditionally register the endpoint only if there is a global code coverage object, and you can {% url "exclude the middleware code from the coverage numbers" https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md %}:

 ```javascript
 /* istanbul ignore next */